Readers reviews

 The Philosophy of Luxury Retail

-The principles that distinguish luxury retail from every other form of selling: excellence, ritual, relationship, discretion, personalization, and perceived value.
+The principles that distinguish Luxury Retail from every other form of selling: excellence, ritual, relationship, discretion, personalisation and perceived value.

 Chapter 3

-Groups, independent maisons, brand portfolios, governance models, and the structures of power that define the sector today.
+Groups, independent maisons, brand portfolios, governance and power structures that define the sector today.

 Chapter 4

-How a maison grows beyond its original product category: eyewear, beauty, fragrance, home, hospitality, and other extensions that bring both opportunity and the risk of diluting brand identity.
+How a maison grows beyond its original product: eyewear, beauty, fragrances, home, hospitality and other extensions between opportunity, control and the risk of identity dilution.

 Chapter 5

-Direct retail, franchising, wholesale, department stores, travel retail, e-commerce, and omnichannel strategy: the principal channels through which luxury is distributed and organized.
+Direct retail, franchising, wholesale, department stores, travel retail, e-commerce and omnichannel strategies: the main channels through which the sector is distributed and organised.

 Chapter 6

-Raw materials, manufacturing, lead times, logistics, product availability, and the coordination of creation, production, distribution, and service within the luxury retail system.
+Raw materials, manufacturing, lead times, logistics, product availability and coordination between creation, production, distribution and service within the Luxury Retail system.

 Chapter 7